odoo/odoo/doc/workflows.rst

 Triggers
 ''''''''

-With conditions that evaluate to false, transitions are not taken (and thus the activity it leads to will not be processed).
-Still, the workflow instance can get new chances to progress across that transition by providing so-called triggers.
-The idea is that when the condition fails, triggers are recorded in database.
-Later, it is possible to wake-up specifically the workflow instances that installed those triggers, offering them a new chance to evaluation their transition conditions.
-This mechnism makes it cheaper to wake-up workflow instances by targetting just a few of them (those that have installed the triggers) instead of all of them.
+With conditions that evaluate to ``False``, transitions are not taken (and thus the activity it leads to is not processed immediately).
+Still, the workflow instance can get new chances to progress across that transition by providing so- called triggers.
+The idea is that when the condition is not satisfied, triggers are recorded in database.
+Later, it is possible to wake up specifically the workflow instances that installed those triggers, offering them to reevaluate their transition conditions.
+This mechanism makes it cheaper to wake up workflow instances by targetting just a few of them (those that have installed the triggers) instead of all of them.

-Triggers are recorded in database as record IDs (together with the model name) and refer to the workflow instance waiting for them.
-The transition definition can thus provide a Python expression (using the ``trigger_model`` attribute) that when evaluated will return the record IDs.
-Unlike the other expressions defined on the workflow, this one is evaluated with respect to a model that can be chosen on a per-transition basis with the ``trigger_expression`` attribute.
+Triggers are recorded in database as record IDs (together with the model name) and refer to the workflow instance waiting for those records.
+The transition definition provides a model name (attribute ``trigger_model``) and a Python expression (attribute ``trigger_expression``) that evaluates to a list of record IDs in the given model.
+Any of those records can wake up the workflow instance they are associated to.

 .. note:: Note that triggers are not re-installed whenever the transition is
     re-tried.